Ahammedjaleel/dax-problems-and-solutions/01-customer-purchase-analysis/README.md

 Using **`ADDCOLUMNS`** and **`SUMMARIZE`**, solve the following:

+## 01 - Customer Purchase Analysis

+This section focuses on analyzing customer purchasing behavior using DAX in Power BI.
+Below are the key sub-questions explored in this analysis:

 1. **Customers with Only One Purchase**
-   What is the count of customers who made just one purchase?
+   > What is the count of customers who made just one purchase?

 2. **Churned Customers**
-   How many customers did not return this year?
+   > How many customers did not return in the current year?

-3. **New Customers in Current Year**
+3. **New Customers in the Current Year**
-   How many customers made their first purchase in the current year?
+   > How many customers made their **first-ever** purchase in the current year?

-4. **Repeat Customers**
+4. **Repeat Customers (Year-over-Year)**
-   What is the number of customers who purchased more than once?
+   > What is the number of customers who made purchases in **both** the current year and the previous year?

 5. **Average Products per Sale**
-   What is the average number of products purchased per transaction?
+   > What is the average number of products purchased per transaction?

-6. **Re-solve All of the Above using `SUMMARIZECOLUMNS`**
+6. **Re-solve All of the Above Using `SUMMARIZECOLUMNS`**
-   Implement the same logic using `SUMMARIZECOLUMNS` instead of `ADDCOLUMNS`/`SUMMARIZE`.
+   > Re-implement the above calculations using the `SUMMARIZECOLUMNS` function
+   > (instead of `SUMMARIZE` or `ADDCOLUMNS`) to improve performance or clarity.